Before the EU AI Act Delay Deal: The Digital Omnibus and the High-Risk Calendar

 The Digital Omnibus is a legislative simplification package the European Commission published in November 2025.
 It bundles together targeted amendments to the GDPR, the AI Act, the ePrivacy framework, and related digital rules.
 The Commission's stated goal is to reduce complexity and align overlapping obligations across the EU's digital rulebook, not to rewrite AI policy on the fly.

-In practice, though, the AI Act portion of the Omnibus is significant.
-It does three things.
+In the April drafts, the AI Act portion of the Omnibus was significant.
+It did three things.

-- ●Proposes a delay of up to 16 months for most high-risk AI system obligations, conditional on harmonized compliance standards being available.
+- ●Proposed a delay of up to 16 months for most high-risk AI system obligations, conditional on harmonized compliance standards being available.

-- ●Pushes the deadline for AI-generated content marking and labeling rules (watermarking and similar transparency measures) out to November 2026.
+- ●Proposed pushing the deadline for AI-generated content marking and labeling rules (watermarking and similar transparency measures) out to November 2026.

-- ●Softens the AI literacy obligation in Article 4 — from a binding requirement into something closer to encouragement, in some proposed versions.
+- ●Proposed softening the AI literacy obligation in Article 4 — from a binding requirement into something closer to encouragement, in some proposed versions.

-The Commission, Parliament committees, and Council each have slightly different views on exact dates.
-The most recent Parliament committee text — the one adopted by IMCO and LIBE on March 18, 2026 — sets two new application dates for high-risk AI.
+In April 2026, the Commission, Parliament committees, and Council still had slightly different views on exact dates.
+The Parliament committee text adopted by IMCO and LIBE on March 18, 2026 set two application dates that later became the main planning dates in the May 7 political agreement.

 - ●December 2, 2027 — application date for stand-alone high-risk AI systems under Annex III (biometrics, critical infrastructure, education, employment, essential public and private services, law enforcement, migration, justice, and democratic processes).